 Cipher believes that, from time to time, the common shares trade in price ranges that do not fully reflect their value.
 In such circumstances, Cipher believes that acquiring common shares for cancellation may represent an attractive and desirable use of its available funds.
 Decisions regarding the amount and timing of future purchases of common shares will be based on market conditions, share price and other factors and will be in management's discretion.
 Cipher may elect to modify, suspend or discontinue the NCIB at any time.
 Repurchases under the NCIB will be funded using Cipher's cash resources and all common shares repurchased will be cancelled.
-Cipher entered into an automatic purchase plan effective on September 10,

-2021, with a broker which enables Cipher to provide standard instructions in the future and then purchase common shares on the open market during self-imposed blackout periods.
+Cipher entered into an automatic purchase plan effective on September 10, 2021, which expired on September 9, 2022, with a broker which enabled Cipher to provide standard instructions in the future and then purchase common shares on the open market during self-imposed blackout periods.
+A new automatic purchase plan was not entered into in respect of the current NCIB.
 Outside of those blackout periods, common shares may be purchased in accordance with management's discretion.